Source: Rogue Venezuelan helicopter pilot killed by police

-Caracas (CNN)A Venezuelan police pilot accused of stealing a helicopter and using it to attack government buildings in Caracas was killed Monday by police.
+Caracas (CNN)Oscar Perez, a Venezuelan police pilot accused of stealing a helicopter and using it to attack the country's Supreme Court in June, was killed Monday in Caracas, a government official told CNN.

-A high-ranking member of the Venezuelan government who asked to remain anonymous confirmed Oscar Perez's death.
-CNN has not been able to independently confirm his death.
+The high-ranking member of the Venezuelan government asked to remain anonymous.
+CNN has not been able to independently confirm Perez's death.

+But, in a Monday speech to lawmakers, President Nicolas Maduro described an operation to hunt down the "terrorist group that attacked the Supreme Court."
+Maduro said the targeted group was preparing a car bomb attack against the embassy of an unnamed country.

+As a result of the operation, part of the terrorist group "fell down" and five people were arrested, he said, without detailing how many died or who they were.
+Two officers were killed in the siege, he said.

 According to a statement from the country's Interior Ministry, heavily armed men from a "terrorist cell" opened fire on police and attempted to detonate a vehicle full of explosives, state broadcaster VTV reported.